 I brought two camera bodies ( Canon 5D Mark 3 & 4), a 24-70 mm, f2.8 lens as well as a 70-200 mm f2.8.
 I prefer to have two cameras whenever I’m in the field so I don’t miss an image changing lenses.
 For the majority of the trip, I used the 24-70 mm.

-Tip: Use a fast shutter speed when you’re in the zodiac to compensate for the movement of the boat.
+Tip: Use a fast shutter speed when you’re in the zodiac to compensate for the boat’s movement.

 Aside from birds, on this Greenland cruise, I really didn’t see much wildlife.
-There were whales sightings but so far away they were small with binoculars.
-When it comes to animals, you just never know.
+There were whale sightings but so far away, they were small with binoculars.
+When it comes to animals, you never know.